 Low Vis Gun Case

 Low visibility gun cases and discreet gun cases are basically the same thing, but there’s a minor difference if you ask me.

 Bags like The Bureau are even great for unique guns such as the IWI Tavor TS 12 bullpup shotgun.

 One con for low visibility bags is that the designs and colors may be limited.

 Featureless Gun Case

 3V Gear’s Covert 36″ Discreet Padded Gun Case is one example of a covert featureless gun case.
-It has all the features you need to be a gun case, but the outside is slick and featureless as to not draw attention to the case.
+It has all the features you need to be a gun case, but the outside is slick and featureless, not to draw attention to the case.

 DIY Discreet Gun Case

-If you’re carrying a hobby specific case, you better have a good story that seems natural.
-If you don’t know anything about guitars and you are carrying a covert guitar carry case and someone strikes up a conversation about guitars, you might be in trouble.
+If you’re carrying a hobby-specific case, you better have a good story that seems natural.
+If you don’t know anything about guitars and carry a covert guitar carry case, and someone strikes up a conversation about guitars, you might be in trouble.